aqeel-hashim/RenterApp/README.md

 This is an app that I buuilt for a hackathon while part of the team SAS Ninja Las.
 We came in 1st for that.

 ## What is it for?
 The hackathon was for NBIoT platform.
 We came with the idea of using NBIoT to send data to Firebase about parking spots.
 Users can rent out parking space and there we built a device that goes into the ground to detect vehicles and send data to Firebase via Mobitels NBIot platform.
+This app is of the owner of the parking spot

 ## Technologies used:
 ### Firebase